Ziply-DBA/UnixDBA/README.md

 Programs like **expect** and **ansible** make it possible to quickly and consistently set up these conveniences on multiple hosts.
 This repository contains scripts for that purpose.

 ## Assumptions
-These scripts assume that the user has multiple Unix or Linux accounts on the same network, and is working from one of these accounts on a host (your "control" host) with **/usr/bin/expect** available and using **/bin/bash** as the shell.
+These scripts assume that the user has multiple Unix or Linux accounts on the same network having the same user ID and password, and is working from one of these accounts on a host (your "control" host) with **/usr/bin/expect** available and using **/bin/bash** as the shell.
 The user is presumed to be connecting via PuTTY (or KiTTY).

 ## Instructions
 Set up and save a private-public key pair with no passphrase using puttygen (for instructions click [here](https://docs.oracle.com/en/cloud/paas/event-hub-cloud/admin-guide/generate-ssh-key-pair-using-puttygen.html)).
-In your default PuTTY settings, set the "Private key file for authentication" under "Connection -> SSH -> Auth" to the private key you created.
-Log on to your control host and create a ".ssh" directory in your home if there is none, then create an authorized_keys file.
-Both of these must not be writeable by others:
+In your default PuTTY settings, enter your user ID as your "Auto-login username" under "Connection -> Data" and set the "Private key file for authentication" under "Connection -> SSH -> Auth" to the private key you created.
+Log on to your control host and create a ".ssh" directory in your home if there is none, then create an id_rsa and and authorized_keys file.
+All of these must not be writeable by others:

 `mkdir -p ~/.ssh`

 `touch ~/.ssh/authorized_keys`

+`touch ~/.ssh/id_rsa`

 `chmod 700 ~/.ssh`

 `chmod 600 ~/.ssh/authorized_keys`

+`chmod 600 ~/.ssh/id_rsa`

+Copy the contents of the public key created by puttygen into the authorized_keys file.
+At this point, if you disconnect and reconnect using PuTTY, you should not be prompted for a password.